Jack Brereton: Member of Parliament

 Brereton unsuccessfully contested Stoke-on-Trent Central in a by-election on 23 February 2017, finishing third.
 He attracted some negative publicity for a mailshot his campaign released which contained false claims about two local Labour MPs voting against the then Prime Minister Theresa May's Brexit withdrawal agreement and for a poster that misspelled Brexit.
 After the Government announced that there would be a General Election taking place in June 2017, the Conservative Campaign Headquarters told the local Conservative Association to choose Brereton from a list of one, after he was promoted by his boss, the Cabinet Minister Karen Bradley.
 This was at the expense of Joe Rich, who had added four per cent to the Conservative Party vote share when he stood in the constituency in the 2015 general election and had hoped to stand again.
 Brereton went on to defeat the sitting Labour MP Rob Flello and take the seat on 9 June 2017, making him the first Conservative to win in the constituency in over 80 years.
 Aged 26, he was the youngest Conservative MP in the 2017 intake.
 In September 2018 he was appointed as the Parliamentary Private Secretary to the Department for Education.

 Following his election as MP for Stoke South, Brereton continued with his role on the city council until June 2019 when he did not stand for re-election.
 He was the Parliamentary Private Secretary to the Department for Exiting the European Union between September 2019 and 31 January 2020.
 Following the closure of the Department for Exiting the European Union, Brereton was appointed as the Parliamentary Private Secretary to the Secretary of State for Defence.

 Brereton resigned his position as Parliamentary Private Secretary to the Secretary of State for International Trade on 7 July 2022 as part of the July 2022 United Kingdom government crisis, one of the last to do so before Boris Johnson announced his resignation as party leader.

+Brereton lost his seat during the 2024 general election to Labour challenger Allison Gardner.